 Bus 200E will take you to the Kőbánya-Kispest M train station (25 minutes from the airport), where you will board the metro M3 (blue line).
 The M3 metro takes you directly to centre – the M3 line runs along the Danube through the Pest district (the journey from the interchange takes about 25 minutes).

 Bus 200 E belongs to the classic regular buses.
 So the price is the same as anywhere else in Budapest and you don’t buy a special ticket.
-Since you change trains on the way, you have to buy a transfer ticket for 530 HUF (at the airport tourist information or terminal entrance machines).
-This allows you to change once and is valid for 100 minutes from the first sign (120 minutes at night).

 The other option is to travel unlimited with a single-day or multi-day ticket (you do not mark these on boarding or alighting).

 The 200E buses run all day and night.
-Only at night the route is extended to Határ út metro station.
-Here you can take one of the night buses – 914, 914A, 950, 950A.
+Only at night the route is extended to Határ út metro station (23:00-04:00).
+Here you can take one of the night buses to the centre – 914, 914A, 950, 950A.

 How to get from the airport to Budapest: Bus 100E

-The ticket will cost you 1500 HUF and the bus will take you to the centre.
-The bus runs from 4:10-01:30 every 10 minutes during the day and 12-20 minutes in the morning and evening.
-You can get off at 3 places in Pest (they don’t stop in Buda):
+The ticket will cost you 2200 HUF and the bus will take you to the centre.
+Buses run every 6-10 minutes during the day, every 10-15 minutes in the morning and evening and every 20-40 minutes at night.

-• Kálvin tér M – a short walk from the Liberty Bridge and the central market in the south of Pest; connection for the green metro line M4
+- Kálvin tér M – a short walk from the Liberty Bridge and the central market in the south of Pest; connection for the green metro line M4

-• Astoria M – a few minutes from the Elizabeth Bridge and the Great Synagogue; connection for the M2 red metro line
+- Astoria M – a few minutes from the Elizabeth Bridge and the Great Synagogue; connection for the M2 red metro line

-• Deák Ferenc tér M – right in the centre a few steps from the Ferris wheel, Andrássy Avenue and Chain Bridge; connection for the yellow M1 and red M2 metro lines
+- Deák Ferenc tér M – right in the centre a few steps from the Ferris wheel, Andrássy Avenue and Chain Bridge; connection for the yellow M1 and red M2 metro lines

 How to get from Budapest to Liszt Ferenc Airport?

 The first option is to take the direct shuttle bus 100E.
-You can get on at the same stations you get off at on your way from the airport to the city centre (see previous paragraph).
+You can get on at the same stations where you get off at on your way from the airport to the city centre (see previous paragraph).

 You will depart back to Prague from Terminal 2A.

-Bus services to Budapest are mainly provided by RegioJet and Flixbus.
-Tickets are available from CZK 519 (Flixbus is slightly more expensive).
-You will spend around 7 hours on the road.
 Buses stop either at Kelenföld Station in the south-western suburbs of Budapest or at Népliget Station in the south-east of the city (when you buy your ticket, it will show you which station the bus ends at).
+We have had experience with both and I would recommend Népliget more, which is newer and cleaner.

 From Kelenföld Station, the centre can be reached by the green metro line M4 and from Népliget by the blue metro line M3.
 Népliget station is closer to the airport – if you want to get to the airport, take the metro in the opposite direction.
 You can buy metro tickets from vending machines or the Budapest GO app.

-Train journey to Budapest
+Train journey to Budapest from Prague

 Driving to Budapest